Brit Manuela Shows Off Insane Curves In Scanty Lingerie For Sizzling New Video

 "Brit you are a queen," a fourth user gushed.

 The model has uploaded more than one jaw-dropping look to Instagram this week.
-Just yesterday, she posted some racy images that displayed her in a minuscule red lingerie set and a matching garter belt.
+Just yesterday, she posted some racy images that displayed her in a minuscule red lingerie set and a garter belt.